The X-Trans Audit: Unifying a Decade of Fujifilm Color

 The 'Fuji Look' is fun, but it is finite.
 As my work moved from social media to gallery walls, I realized that relying on a camera's baked-in profile was like painting with someone else's palette.

-By switching to a Linear Workflow (Cobalt Neutral), I regained control of the shadows and highlights that the sensor actually captured.
+By switching to a Modular Workflow (Cobalt Neutral), I regained control of the shadows and highlights that the sensor actually captured.
 And by grading with Leica Emulations, I retained the soul of analog color without sacrificing the technical data.
 This workflow didn't just save my old Fuji files; it allowed me to carry my signature look over to my new Sony system.
 The camera changed; the color science remained mine.

 The Technical Reality: "Baked" vs. "Built"